Nonprofit Board Governance Training

 Our Board Governance Training

 Nonprofits and other entities that apply for grant funding through the Harrison County Community Foundation are required to have at least one current board member who has completed an HCCF-approved nonprofit board governance training program.
-The training is open to any nonprofit board and staff members and volunteer-led organizations as an opportunity to improve their nonprofit sustainability.
+The training is open to any Harrison County-serving nonprofit board member, staff member, or volunteer as an opportunity to improve their nonprofit sustainability.

 The training includes nonprofit basics and explains the need for board governance; seven functions of a nonprofit board; leadership, management, and governance and the role of the board; fiduciary and legal responsibilities; strategic planning; board structure and function; fundraising as board members; and best practices.
 The training is a blend of presentation, case studies, and discussion.